HSun981/pulpy-joss/paper.md

 # Acknowledgements

-We gratefully acknowledge the support this study received from NIH grants R01 EB 016695 and T32 EB 001628.
+The authors gratefully acknowledge the assistance provided by Frank Ong, Jonathan Tamir, and Michael Lustig in developing the original SciPy.RF toolbox, which was foundational to this work.
+We thank the users of SigPy and SigPy.RF for contributing feedback, suggesting new features, and reporting bugs.
+We acknowledge the support this study received from NIH grants R01 EB 016695 and T32 EB 001628.

 # References